josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Don't panic

-I know the situation might feel very uncomfortable, but don't let the time constraints push you into rushing.
+I know the situation might feel very uncomfortable, but again, don't let the clock push you into rushing.
 Breathe slowly and deeply.
 As much as you can, be of calm mind and body.
 (The practice helps with this.)

 If you sense yourself getting overly anxious, just stop and take a minute.
-Don't worry about the clock.
-Feel free to tell your interviewer you're taking a moment to think through the problem.
+Forget about the time limit for a moment.
+Feel free to tell your interviewer you're taking a minute to think through the problem.
 It's your time; use it however you want.

 <CalloutPlusQuote>